 One of the country's most attractive towns, Fort Portal is a hub for travellers wanting to explore some of Uganda's best wildlife destinations, including Kibale, Semliki, Bigodi, Rwenzori and Lake Nkuruba.
 Try and find time to check out the nearby crater lakes, Karambi Tombs and the recently restored Toro Palace.

 Track chimpanzees in Kibale National Park

-There are around 335 bird species and at least 60 species of mammals in this impressive park, including 13 primate species.
-Kibale's most famous inhabitants are its chimps, which you'll have a high chance of spotting on a guided tracking tour, whilst night treks reveal some amazing animals of the nocturnal kind.
+There are around 325 bird species and at least 60 species of mammals in this impressive park, including 13 primate species.
+The flora of Kibale National Park is just as impressive with approximately 229 species of trees.
+Kibale’s most famous inhabitants are its chimps, which you’ll have a high chance of spotting on a guided tracking tour, whilst night treks reveal some amazing animals of the nocturnal kind.

 Head to Mount Elgon to explore sky-soaring mountains, lush forest-clad hills and vast wetlands.
 Straddling the Kenyan border, this extinct volcano is a must for trekkers, with excellent walks including the Karamoja, the Central Circuit trail and the Sasa River Trail, as well as the Sipi and Sisyi waterfalls.